• Menu

 Boat fishing available too on the River Tay

-Salmon anglers can enjoy a day of fishing on the River Tay, Alba guides and casting instructors can help you enjoy your day.
-Moreover, you will be able to try a range of Spey rod and line combinations to suit your style.
-The Tay also allows Spin Casting, and hauling from a boat can be a highly effective method too.
+Salmon anglers can enjoy a day of fishing on the River Tay, with Alba guides and casting instructors.
+Furthermore, you can try Sage R8 Spey rods as well as various Rio Spey lines.
+These salmon fishing days are ideal for beginners, intermediate or experts alike.
+Moreover, you will be able to try a range of Spey rods and line combinations to suit your style.
+The Tay also allows Spin Casting, and harling from a boat can be a highly effective method too.

 Non-anglers are welcome too.
-There are stunning scenic riverside walks and a well appointed wooden cabin, overlooking the river to enjoy, lunch, refreshments and shelter from the rain.
+In fact, there are stunning scenic riverside walks.
+Also a well appointed wooden cabin, overlooking the river to enjoy, lunch, refreshments and shelter from the rain.
 On colder days the wood burning stove gets lit.

 Gleneagles, river tay, salmon, fishing, fly fishing, Atlantic Salmon, scotland, holidays, vacations, alba game fishing

-A first Salmon in Scotland for our guest
+A first Salmon in Scotland for our Gleneagles guest

 If you prefer to spin cast, then you can also enjoy fishing this beat, again we provide premium Daiwa Whisker Salmon rods and Penn reels, with a variety of the most successful River Tay fishing lures.